DaPhilll/DaPhilll/README.md

 ## Objective

-Actively pursuing a Cybersecurity Analyst or Security Engineer role.
-I bring a Master's in Cybersecurity & Information Assurance and practical IT experience.
-My skillset includes deploying and managing XDR, SIEM, Log Analysis, IDS, and vulnerability scanners in a homelab environment.
-I am proficient in threat detection, vulnerability management, and incident response.
-This GitHub repository is a dynamic portfolio and will be continuously updated with projects that demonstrate my ongoing learning and commitment to professional growth.
+Actively pursuing a Cybersecurity Analyst or Security Engineer role, leveraging a Master's in Cybersecurity & Information Assurance and practical IT experience.
+Proficient in deploying and managing XDR, SIEM, Log Analysis, IDS, and vulnerability scanners, along with a strong understanding of GRC principles, auditing methodologies, and compliance frameworks.
+Skilled in threat detection, vulnerability management, and incident response.
+This GitHub repository showcases my continuous learning and commitment to professional growth.

 ## Skills